kragen/derctuo/transaction-per-call.md

 (top-level) transaction tries to write to a variable the interrupt handler has read, it needs to be at least blocked from committing until after the interrupt handler.

+Specifically with respect to screen updates, it would be useful to break up the screen repaint into three pieces: a top-half "push" that runs as part of input processing, which takes a small, bounded amount of time to ensure high input handling throughput to recover from overload conditions; a "pull" that runs as part of the vertical blanking interrupt or even the *horizontal* blanking interrupt, which is higher priority than input processing and also takes a bounded amount of time, and whose reason for being is to allow the top-half push to do less work by using a more efficiently updatable in-memory representation (a scenegraph, a display list, a set of sprite positions, a tilemap, etc., of some bounded complexity; see the notes in [Scribal Basic](scribal-basic.md) about the Atari 800); and a bottom-half push that is scheduled after input processing, can be abandoned and restarted if new input comes in, and can take unbounded time to more elaborately update the structures read by the pull transaction.

+In an OLTP database context, you could imagine handling incoming write transactions ("writes", including record updates, insertions, deletions, and schema changes) by appending them to a journal and scheduling additional transactions to update views and indices ("rebuilds", though presumably incremental).
+Read transactions ("queries") that consulted a view or index would also need to read through whatever part of the journal was not yet accounted for by the view or index in question.
+An OLTP workload usually won't work with a hard priority system, since totally starving any of writes, rebuilds, or queries due to a high load of the other two would be unacceptable;
+the relative priorities of writes, queries, and rebuilds could be adjusted through an internal pricing system, in which writes and queries earn "money" by spending CPU time and perhaps IOPS, writes are additionally billed for the expected losses from slower queries, and rebuilds earn "money" by reducing the expected costs of queries, which is at least in part an option value — Black–Scholes may be the right valuation.

+A partly completed agoric OLTP transaction would tend to be able to bid higher for resources than one that hadn't started — if its expected completion time is 2 ms and doesn't change during evaluation, and its expected net earnings are 2 simoleons, it can initially bid 1000 simoleons per second, but after running for 1.5 ms, it can bid 4000.
+But, if that's not high enough because another job with much higher value has arrived, it's "socially optimal" to abort the currently running transaction and handle the higher-value job.

+(This same OLTP approach also applies, of course, to updating source code and computing executable views of it with a compiler or groveling over the update log with an interpreter; this could entirely eliminate the JIT pause problem that plagued Self, if Moore's Law hadn't already taken care of that.
+Yet people still sometimes wait for rebuilds to finish.)

+To support simultaneous OLAP operations on the OLTP database, you could simply run your queries on the most recent available indices and views, including precomputed rollup views, without taking the still-unincorporated journals into account.

 Error values
 ------------